wordpress com stats

 Florida LPN Programs

-Find approved LPN courses to earn your Florida practical nurse certificate
+Find LPN classes near you to earn your Florida practical nurse certificate

 Florida has many opportunities available to those planning to pursue a career as a licensed practical nurse (LPN).
 Course work is offered at select vocational schools, community colleges, junior colleges, hospitals, technical schools, state colleges and private universities.
 Entry requirements include a high school diploma or equivalent, passing the Test of Adult Basic Education (TABE) exam, and possessing CPR certification.
 Some institutions may require prerequisite courses as well.
 A listing of the schools offering approved LPN training and their contact information is available on this page.